Scientific Name

 Temperature: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
 E. 'Trumpet Pinky' can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. 'Trumpet Pinky'.
-If you have saucers under the pots, make sure after a short time to empty the water.
-Water your plant just enough to keep it from shriveling during the winter months.
+If you have saucers under the pots, empty the water briefly.
+Water your plant just enough to keep it from shriveling during winter.

 Fertilizing: E. 'Trumpet Pinky' grows well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+In spring, use a slow-release or liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it is actively growing.
+Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
 To repot your E. 'Trumpet Pinky', ensure the soil is dry before repotting.

 Propagation: Since it rarely produces offsets, E. 'Trumpet Pinky' is usually propagated by leaves.
 Spring is the best time to take leaf cuttings.